Path of the Zealot Barbarian

 Lucky – This feat is always good.
 I can’t think of a build where having a few luck points wouldn’t be helpful.

-Savage Attacker – I’m iffy on this feat as I think it would be more useful as a half-feat.
+Savage Attacker – I’m iffy on this feat as I think it would be more viable as a half-feat.
 Regardless, it won’t be the worst pickup after we get Brutal Critical.

 Sentinel – Enemies can’t choose another party member to focus on when you can prevent them from moving.
 This is a phenomenal feat for a tank to pick up due to its ability to force creatures to continue focusing on attacking you.
 Plus it gives you more opportunities to use your reaction each turn!